 Optical Channel Spacing

-The wavelength range of a channel.
+The wavelength scope of a specific channel.

 Optical Channel Width

-The optical wavelength range of a channel.
+The visible wavelength scope of a specific channel.

-Dielectric material that guides light; optical waveguide.
+Dielectric objects that assist light; optical waveguide.

 Optical Return Loss (ORL)

 The ratio of optical power represented by an element or an assembly of optical power incident on an element port when that element or assembly is shown a link or system.